zulip/zulip/api_docs/construct-narrow.md

 [searching shared history](/help/search-for-messages#searching-shared-history)
 for details.

+Clients should note that the `is:unread` filter takes advantage of the fact that there is a database index for unread messages, which can be an important optimization when fetching messages in certain cases (e.g. when [adding the `read` flag to a user's personal messages](/api/update-message-flags-for-narrow)).

 **Changes**: In Zulip 7.0 (feature level 177), support was added for three filters related to direct messages: `is:dm`, `dm` and `dm-including`.
 The `dm` operator replaced and deprecated the